 A perennial succulent, the aloe vera plant is notably tolerant of most climates and is capable of withstanding both droughts and poor soil quality.

-While aloe is a drought tolerant plant, for an optimal development it needs a good quantity of water, as roughly 95% of its structure is based on hydration.
+While aloe is a drought tolerant plant, it needs a good quantity of water for optimal development, as roughly 95% of its structure is based on hydration.

 Full sunlight is also advisable, and if potted as a household plant, terracotta is the best choice of container thanks to its porous composition.